jfdenise/wildfly-graal/README.md

 * call: `cd module-launcher; mvn clean install; cd ..`

 # Provision a WildFly server

+WARNING: Do NOT use graal VM to build the server, use JDK21 when building wildfly-core and wildfly.

 * clone and build: https://github.com/jfdenise/wildfly-core/tree/graal-poc-empty-classpath
 * clone and build: https://github.com/jfdenise/wildfly/tree/graal-poc-empty-classpath